FIRST HOME SAVINGS ACCOUNT (FHSA)

 Sell as an earn-out: This would give you the opportunity to work in the business, essentially as an employee with a predictable income, while also enjoying possibly favorable tax scenarios.

-Sell the business to your children: Keeping it in the family allows for more advantageous terms for the buyer (your children).
+Sell the business to your children: Keeping your business in the family allows for more advantageous terms for the buyer (your children).
 It also gives you the ability to structure the terms of the sale in ways that can help both them and you.

-Sell a stake in the business: You can sell either a minority or a majority stake to an investor (individual or private equity firm as examples).
+Sell a stake in the business: You can sell either a minority or a majority stake in your business to an investor (individual or private equity firm as examples).
 There will be important negotiations involved here, so it’s best to connect with an expert early on.

 Whatever the solution, which can also be a combination of options, it’s advisable to start thoroughly planning for it now and enlisting the help of a financial team of experts.
-My role is to provide clarity, advice and forethought to your unique business situation and get you to your desired outcome.
+We can help to provide clarity, advice and forethought to your unique business situation and get you to your desired outcome.

 Other topics to explore: